Vivek-04022001/documentation/docs/glossary.md

 NPM
     npm is a package manager for the JavaScript programming language.
-    It is the default package manager for the JavaScript runtime environment Node.js.
+    It's the default package manager for the JavaScript runtime environment Node.js.
     Also a registry of JavaScript packages, similar to PyPI.

 pip